-If you live in the U.S. or any Western country, you will probably have heard about the Western diet and how bad it is for our health.
+If you live in the U.S. or any Western country, you will probably have heard about the Standard American Diet (SAD) or the Western diet, and how bad it is for our health.

 The first time I heard the term “Western diet”, I thought: what’s wrong with the way I eat?
 I am a Western woman, but do I actually eat a Western diet?

 So, I thought about what I was eating and cooking for my family.

 Actually, I happen to eat a little bit of everything, I am really an omnivore, and I love food.
 I lived in countries like China, Mexico or Ecuador, who have totally different diets.
 I have a very varied and diversified diet and literally eat dishes from 4 continents.

 But it is also true that I never eat (or drink) junk food, sodas, fruit juices, processed foods, greasy pizzas, French fries (ok, maybe a few times a year), and pretty much all you can see on the picture to the right but for the sandwich in the middle.
 I do eat this kind of bread.

 So, I’ve thought a lot about it and I’ve come to the conclusion that I really do not eat a Western diet.
 Which led me to the conclusion that I am a Western woman who doesn’t eat a Western diet.
 Interesting.

 This means you can perfectly do the same.
 Good news!

 But what is the Standard American Diet or the Western diet actually?

 There are a few different “official” definitions of this diet, but they are not all very accurate, they often point to the wrong issues and they can sometimes be confusing.